About this Program

 In New York State, Behavior Analysts are licensed health-care professionals who provide therapeutic services for individuals with autism and related disorders.
 Service delivery might include conducting assessments of problem behavior or language deficits, developing treatments to reduce behavior and increase pro-social behavior, and caregiver training.
 An underlying feature of this service is a foundation in a scientist-practitioner model of therapy development and service delivery.
 Students enrolled in this program will be expected to master skills related to data collection and analysis and making data-based decisions to implement evidence-based treatments for autism.

-The program capitalizes on available faculty resources at SUNY Upstate Medical University and its associated hospitals (e.g., Golisano Children’s Hospital).
-The program also leverages existing areas of specialization in the areas of Developmental Pediatrics, Child Psychiatry, and Social Work; disciplines that also factor into the continuum of care for individuals with autism and related disorders.
-The majority of the off-campus external instruction will involve supervised practicum experiences and thesis research.
+The program capitalizes on available faculty resources at SUNY Upstate Medical University and its associated hospitals and centers (e.g., Golisano Children’s Hospital, the Golisano Center for Special Needs).
+The program also leverages existing areas of specialization in the areas of developmental pediatrics, child psychiatry, and social work.
+These disciplines factor into the continuum of care for individuals with autism and related disorders.